skip to content

 In general, Acrobatics is the least used specialization in the game for Thieves because you can gain the same benefits through other more controllable methods.

 In Open World, a niche use case might be when fighting a particularly tough enemy with well-telegraphed attacks.
-Extremely high Vigor uptime from Feline Grace and Pumping Up with enhanced endurance regeneration via Fluid Strikes can make you very evasive even in a long fight.
+Extremely high uptime from Feline Grace and Pumping Up with enhanced endurance regeneration via Fluid Strikes can make you very evasive even in a long fight.

 Trickery is a great specialization for general Thief play.
 All minor traits (Kleptomaniac, Preparedness, and Lead Attacks) are very powerful for both Power and Condition-based builds, but you also have multiple options to make Steal infinitely better with the boon generation or conditions applied while stealing.